jessehattabaugh/parcel-extend-bug/README.md

-# parcel-extend-bug
+# posthtml-extend-bug
-isolating an issue with parcel-extend
+isolating an issue with posthtml-extend

 To reproduce the error run `npm install && npm start`